 6. Natural Herbs:

-These herbs can be used to treat a number of disorders including insomnia.
-However, its primary use has been a treatment for different forms of anxiety such as claustrophobia.
+These herbs can be used to treat several disorders, including insomnia.
+However, its primary use has been a treatment for different forms of anxiety, such as claustrophobia.

-Passionflower and Kava may be taken in tablets or capsules, or you may prefer to take these herbs as teas or tinctures.
+Passionflower and Kava may be taken as tablets or capsules, or you may prefer to take these herbs as teas or tinctures.

-There are also other natural herbs that have been noted as helping anxiety.
+Other natural herbs have been noted to help with anxiety.
 Scutellaria laterifolia (Scullcap) and Valerian have been written up as herbs that help the body or mind release themselves from fear.